- Oct 7, 2024 - Car Accidents - Written by Cloward Trial Lawyers, reviewed by Ben Cloward

 Many of the convictions surrounding death with a vehicle depend on whether there was negligence or not.
 Understanding the legal definition of negligence can help you determine whether someone can be held criminally responsible for their actions.

-The Nevada Revised Statutes defines negligence in the context of criminal law as “a want of such attention to the nature or probable consequences of an act or omission as an ordinarily prudent person usually exercises in his or her own business,” (NRS 193.018).
+The Nevada Revised Statutes defines negligence in the context of criminal law as “a want of such attention to the nature or probable consequences of an act or omission as an ordinarily prudent person usually exercises in his or her own business” (NRS 193.018).

 A person can be charged with negligence if their actions fall below the level of care that a reasonable person would have exercised in a similar situation.
-Vehicle speed, reckless driving, alcohol and drugs, and distracted driving are all common factors that can impact a driver’s criminal liability for negligence.
+Vehicle speed, alcohol and drugs, and distracted driving are all common factors that can impact a driver’s criminal liability for negligence.

 For example, if a driver fails to stop at a red light and causes an accident that results in injury or death, they could be considered negligent because they did not exercise reasonable care in obeying traffic laws to avoid the accident.